-- Attendance at a minimum of 2 Youth in Government conferences (Attendance in the election year does count as one of the 2) - A minimum of 1 conference having served on the Governor's Cabinet, OR 2 consecutive hours spent observing the Governor's Cabinet in action, documented proof of which must be obtained from the GC component leader and submitted to the YIG Executive Director at the conference.
-This observation time MUST be served in the election year, and again, must be consecutive time, not cumulative.
-(Time may not be served on Friday morning or Sunday morning.) - Advisor Approval - Behavior in keeping with the YMCA Core Values of Honesty, Caring, Respect, and Responsibility. - Delivery of 1 candidate speech outlining his/her qualifications and platform (see guidelines on platform below). - Participation in the Gubernatorial Debate. - Candidate speeches should be issue-based and state the candidate's platform.
+- Attendance at a minimum of 2 Youth in Government conferences (Attendance in the election year does count as one of the 2) - A minimum of 1 conference having served on the Governor's Cabinet, OR attend a designated meeting with the current Governor and Chief of Staff. - Advisor Approval - Behavior in keeping with the YMCA Core Values of Honesty, Caring, Respect, and Responsibility. - Delivery of 1 candidate speech outlining his/her qualifications and platform (see guidelines on platform below). - Participation in the Gubernatorial Debate. - Candidate speeches should be issue-based and state the candidate's platform.
 Just as the sitting governor outlines his/her vision and supported legislation, gubernatorial candidates should use the current proposed legislation as a guide for outlining his/her policy views in a candidate speech.
 Candidates may not use props during their speech. - If you are running for Governor, you will receive an additional Gubernatorial Candidate Supplement that further explains the responsibilities of gubernatorial candidates and gubernatorial debate specifics.